ubccpsc/410/README.md

 | 10% | Midterm |
 | 40% | Final Exam |

-To pass the course and receive credit you must achieve a passing grade on *both* the project and the final exam.
+To pass the course and receive credit you must achieve a passing grade on *each of* the project and the final exam.
+You must also pass all pass/fall parts of the project.
 Sample midterm and final exams will not be available.

 ## Policies